PetteriAimonen/focus-stack/README.md

 Installation
 ------------
-Binary packages for Windows 10, Ubuntu 18.04 and Mac OS X are available on the GitHub releases tab.
-Ubuntu packages are also available from [this PPA](https://launchpad.net/~jpa-lp/+archive/ubuntu/focus-stack).
+Binary packages for Windows 10, Ubuntu 20.04 and Mac OS X are available on the GitHub releases tab.

-There are nightly builds here: https://jpa.kapsi.fi/jenkins/job/focus-stack/
+There are also development builds here: https://github.com/PetteriAimonen/focus-stack/actions

 Basic usage
 -----------